editsons/ps5controllermouse/README.md

 # ps5controllermouse
 With this program running you can use the playstation 5 controller (DualSense) as a mouse.
 In addition it provides basic keyboard input (shift and control key).
-For the controller communication the program utilizes the [DualSense-Windows](https://github.com/Ohjurot/DualSense-Windows) library.
+For the controller communication the program utilizes the [DualSense-Windows](https://github.com/Ohjurot/DualSense-Windows) library written by [Ohjurot](https://github.com/Ohjurot).
 It is dynamically linked therefore you have to place the dll in the same directory as the executable.

 For now the program does not have any GUI.
 It runs in a console and outputs the pressed buttons.
 The button mapping is hardcoded and can not be changed.